Datasilk/CoreJs/README.md

 Used alongside [Datasilk Core](http://www.github.com/Datasilk/Core), this JavaScript framework is meant to be used by web applications as a starting point.

 ## Requirements
- Either [Selector](http://github.com/websilk/selector), jQuery, or any functional jQuery clone (Zepto, cash).
+ * Use [Selector](http://github.com/websilk/selector), jQuery, or a jQuery clone (Zepto, cash) within your web application.

 ## Installation
-1. clone into your project folder, preferrably into `/js/datasilk/`
+1. clone into your project folder, preferrably into `/scripts/datasilk/`
-2.
+2. (optional) copy `assets` folder into your public web root folder, preferrably into `/wwwroot/datasilk/`

 ## Features
-> NOTE: All features have been tested on various modern web browsers, including Internet Explorer 9 and up.
+Datasilk Core JS uses a modular system combined with `gulpfile.js`, allowing developers to quickly modify and compile their own build of the Datasilk Core `platform.js` file using [Gulp](https://www.gulpjs.com').

 ### S
 `S` is a global JavaScript object that is used as a "Super" object, containing a hierarchy of methods & properties used within your web application.